Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 	```
 	Boxing affects the display of output in the APL session, but does not affect the structure or values of arrays in any way.

 In general, arrays are made of arrays.
-More specifically, the individual elements of any array are <dfn>scalar</dfn> - but they may lie along zero or more [axes](./array-model.md#cells-and-axes).
+More specifically, the individual elements of any array are <dfn>scalar</dfn> - but they may lie along zero or more [axes](#TODO).

 How can we fit an arbitrary array as a single element in another array?
 We have to somehow package it up as one of these scalars.

 The example above uses a special notation to implicitly wrap each sub-array in a scalar.
-We have actually been using it this whole time. <dfn>Stranding notation</dfn> is a convenient notation for writing vectors by having arrays separated by spaces or parentheses.
-Above we wrote APL expressions which evaluate to arrays, but we could have written the names of some pre-defined arrays.
+We have actually used it many times already. <dfn>Stranding notation</dfn> is a convenient notation for writing vectors by having arrays separated by spaces or parentheses.
+Above we wrote parenthesised APL expressions which evaluate to arrays, but we could have written the names of some pre-defined arrays instead.

 ```APL
       a ← 1 2